 D. Social Sciences and Industry

-Human Activities between Individuals or Groups
+Human Activities in Interactions Between Individuals or Groups

-Self-Sufficiency: Henry D. Thoreau spent two years and two months alone on the shores of Walden Pond in Concord and wrote “Walden; or, Life in the Woods” (1854), which allows us to reflect on the nature of society and the division of labor in society.
+Self-Sufficiency: Henry D. Thoreau spent two years and two months in solitude on the shores of Walden Pond in Concord, and wrote Walden; or, Life in the Woods (1854), a work that invites readers to reflect on the nature of society (2014).

-Distribution: One of the “kirana” stores, mom-and-pop stores found throughout India.
-In Bangalore (2009).
+Distribution: One of the “kirana” stores, mom-and-pop stores found throughout India, in Bangalore (2009).

 Advertising: Skytyping over Cambridge, USA: MOHEGAN SUN (a casino) GO……?
 (2014)